 - Loaded to Gross Vehicle Weight Rating (GVWR).

 - Emergency braking conditions

 The 1995 rules required air-braked trucks stop within 355 feet when stopping from 60 miles per hour under loaded to GVWR conditions.
 The NHTSA recently updated the rules, reducing the required stopping distance by about 30 percent.
 Now, a tractor-trailer going 60 miles per hour must come to a complete stop in 250 feet.

-Fleet Owner reports that the new NHTSA rules are being phased in over four years starting with models in 2012.
-The change to the stopping distance requirement is expected to save 227 lives and prevent 300 serious injuries each year.
+Fleet Owner reports that the new NHTSA rules were phased in over four years starting with models in 2012.
+The change to the stopping distance requirement aimed to save 227 lives and prevent 300 serious injuries each year.
 An estimated $169 million in property-damage savings is likely to be achieved, which exceeds the cost of rule compliance.

 The new stopping distance requirements can hopefully reduce accidents.
 However, truck drivers and trucking companies still need to maintain brakes properly and follow best practices for safe braking.A Southwest Florida Trucking Accidents Lawyer Can Help